Home » Articles » Holiday » Wisemans Ferry camping with your family!

 Del Rio Riverside Resort

-After loads of research on the area, and the best options for kids, we settled on Del Rio Riverside Resort.
+After a lot of research on the area and the best options for kids, we settled on Del Rio Riverside Resort.
 For primary school-aged kids, who love all the big park benefits this place had it all.
 However, there are loads of riverside options and places to explore for accommodation.
 Check out some ideas here: Explore the Hawkesbury.

-Del Rio definitely catered for families and with its spacious riverside position, boat ramps, cafe, golf course, and activities for the kids, it has something for every member of our family.
+Del Rio catered for families with its spacious riverside position, boat ramps, cafe, golf course, and activities for the kids; it has something for every member of our family.

 Kids activities

-A big splash park always rates high with kids, but this park had so much more.
-Every day a new adventure, and if you’ve got a boat, then this river and mountains are breathtaking from the water.
+A big splash park always rates high with kids, but this park has so much more.
+Every day is a new adventure, and if you’ve got a boat, then the river and mountains are breathtaking from the water.

 Some things for the kids to get excited about: